-Hazards connected with climate variability and change are typically hydrological, for example heavy rainfall and flooding, or meteorological such as windstorms, cyclones, El Nino; and climatological for example drought, extreme hot dry winds, snow melting, cloudburst and avalanches. xiv Climate change is expected to alter the frequency and intensity of extreme events and shift their relative frequency.
-From 1988 to 2007, 76% of all disaster events were hydrological, meteorological or climatological in nature.
-These accounted for 45% of the deaths and 79% of the economic losses caused by natural hazards. xv The likelihood of increased weather extremes in future causes concern that the number or scale of weather-related disasters will also increase.
+Hazards connected with climate variability and change are typically hydrological, for example; heavy rainfall and flooding, or meteorological such as; windstorms, cyclones, El Nino, and climatological, for example; drought, extreme hot dry winds, snow melting, cloudburst, and avalanches. xiv CC is expected to alter the frequency and intensity of extreme events and shift their relative frequency.
+From 1988 to 2007, 76 per cent of all disaster events were hydrological, meteorological, or climatological in nature.
+These accounted for 45 per cent of the deaths and 79 per cent of the economic losses caused by natural hazards.
+Xiv The likelihood of increased weather extremes in future causes concern that the number or scale of weather-related disasters will also increase.